Rikelmy-Lopes/benchmark-meter/README.md

 ### Using with Asynchronous Algorithms

-If you plan to utilize simple-benchmark with asynchronous algorithms, follow the modified code structure below!
+If you plan to utilize benchmark-meter with asynchronous algorithms, follow the modified code structure below!

 ```js
 const benchmark = new Benchmark();